b-jam/rbolt/README.md

 ## rbolt

 Inspired by LMDB, bolt and bbolt -> etcd.
-Copy on write B Tree. raft consensus. but in rust.
+Copy on write B Tree.
+But in Rust raft consensus later.
 Learning by building it all from scratch.

+`cargo run` for end to end testing